mtpete33/borders-game/README.md

 ## ✍️ Developer Notes

-This project was built as a fun, strategic twist on the classic daily word game format inspired by my love of Wordle.
-Unlike fixed-answer games, Borders allows for creative thinking, as any valid combination of border words can be correct.
+This project was built as a fun, strategic twist on the classic daily word game format and inspired by my love of Wordle.
+Unlike fixed-answer games, Borders allows for creative thinking, as any valid combination of border words can be correct, and while logged in, you can view other users' answers after you complete the puzzle.
+You might learn a new word or get frustrated that your friend's word actually worked!

-The puzzle system, leaderboard, and user stats are all built for long-term daily use, with minimal admin maintenance required.
+The puzzle system, leaderboard, and user stats are all built for long-term daily use, with minimal admin maintenance required, save for me having to put in new puzzle words every couple of weeks or so.

 ---